 Happiness is an elusive feeling that people spend a lifetime searching for.
 Some people find it through family, some people find it in volunteer work and some people find it in the little moments of their day.
 The first step to finding happiness is to identify everything that makes you feel: joy, anger, sadness, contentment.
 The second step is actively seeking happiness through goals and resolutions.
 Easier said than done, right?!

 This 7-Day Challenge will help you set the groundwork for finding more happiness in your life.
-With these promts and action items you will focus on one aspect of your life and determine resolutions you can introduce into your day-to-day.
+With these prompts and action items, you will focus on one aspect of your life and determine resolutions you can introduce into your day-to-day.
 Taking these tips, set goals for each month, working on a specific area and really track your day-to-day feelings.
 After each month, you will be able to keep the things that really helped and ditch the things that didn’t bring you joy.

 Focus One – Relationships

 Strong relationships are one of the factors most strongly associated with happiness, so it’s important to focus your energy on maintaining healthy relationships with those you love and care about.
 It is also important to note that relationships are one of the top 5 stressors in people’s lives.

 To work on increasing your happiness through relationships, we first have to focus on eliminating the stress of people-pleasing.
 You can start with this exercise.